Uluru holiday packages are a brilliant choice if you want to see the best that the red centre offers but not have to plan your own itinerary.

 Uluru Tour Passes

-If you like a bit more flexiblity then perhaps one of AAT Kings Tour passes is a good choice.
-These passes
+If you like a bit more flexibility, then perhaps one of AAT Kings Tour passes is a good choice.
+These passes take the hard work out of planning your sightseeing.

 While this pass will cover your tour needs, you have to arrange your own accommodation options.
 We have written extensively about the different hotels at Ayers Rock Resort.